mmistakes/minimal-mistakes/_posts/2022-11-07-ten-scala-skills.md

 ---
-title: "Top 10 Skills to Learn to Be a Scala Developer"
+title: "Top 10 Skills (Mostly Mental Models) to Learn to Be a Scala Developer"
 date: 2022-11-07
 header:
     image: "/images/blog cover.jpg"